Five ways to make your kids clothing last longer

 If you have other ideas, want some advice or just need help bring something to life I'm always happy to help if I can, email me at email@example.com :)

-5. Did you know that you can composed your clothing?
+5. Did you know that you can compost your clothing?

 Kids love to grow things, so why not encourage them to also use their old clothes to help grow their favourite sunflower, or veggies?
 You'll have to be careful, because it will only work with biodegradable fabrics… 100% cotton, silk, wool, cashmere, hemp, bamboo or linen.